No-Life-inc/dls_auth_api/README.md

 Make sure to have dotnet installed.
 For Jetbrains Rider, open a terminal and run following each line seperate:

+Make sure you have the Entity Framework installed
  - dotnet tool install --global dotnet-ef
  - dotnet ef --version
+You can add EntityFrameworkCore.Design like this, but you have to make sure it is version 8.2. anything after this might distrupt the EF at this point in time.
  - dotnet add package Microsoft.EntityFrameworkCore.Design
+If you want to take the data from the database and create a migration file from it:
- - dotnet ef migrations add InitialCreate
+ - dotnet ef migrations add YourMigrationName --context DlsUserContext To update the database with a migration file:
- - dotnet ef database update
+ - dotnet ef database update --context DlsUserContext If there are any error this code will help show what the mistake might be:
  - dotnet build

 ## Dependencies